 ECON 290 Mathematics for Economic Analysis (3)

 A study of the mathematical tools necessary to be an economist and a business analyst in the contemporary world.
 Topics include differentiation, limits, continuity, optimization, comparative statistics, linear algebra and integration.
-(Spring, odd years)
+(As needed)

 ECON 309 Money and Banking (3)

 History, structure and functions of commercial banking and the Federal Reserve System; an analysis of money, financial intermediaries, money and capital markets, financial innovation and recent banking legislation.
 An evaluation of both Keynesian and monetarist views of monetary theory and policy.

 ECON 310 International Trade, Investments and Economics (3)

 An introduction to the economic principles underlying international trade structures, international monetary arrangements, and international business and investment.